 GLOBAL UNDERSTANDING CORE CREDIT

-Students wishing to fulfill Global Understanding core through participation in the China Seminar must:
+Students wishing to fulfill Global Understanding core through participation in the Israel Seminar must:

 JUC has been operating for over 50 years and knows when to avoid certain areas and circumstances.
 Your time is highly structured to provide protection at all times.
 Travel about the country is on busses operated by a private tour company.
 You will never use public transportation.
 However, travel to Israel always poses some enhanced danger.
 In case of emergency, officials for both Gordon College and JUC will have operational contingency plans for evacuation of students.